bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/chaincode-decoded-bech32m.md

 ---
-title: "Chaincode Decoded: Bech32m"
+title: 'Chaincode Decoded: Bech32m'
 transcript_by: varmur via review.btctranscripts.com
 media: https://podcasters.spotify.com/pod/show/chaincode/episodes/Chaincode-Decoded-Bech32m---Episode-11-ev1jnc
-tags: ["bech32", "segwit", "taproot"]
+tags:
+  - bech32
+  - segwit
+  - taproot
-speakers: ["Mark Erhardt", "Adam Jonas"]
+speakers:
-categories: ["podcast"]
+  - Mark Erhardt
+  - Adam Jonas
-summary: "This revisits a segment we call Chaincode Decoded.
-In this episode, we'll learn how to say Bech32 and also what it and Bech32m are."
+summary: This revisits a segment we call Chaincode Decoded.
+In this episode, we'll learn how to say Bech32 and also what it and Bech32m are.
 episode: 11
 date: 2021-04-16
 additional_resources: